DaniilsFirgers/flats_scraper/README.md

 ---

 This scraper is designed to parse flats advertisments in Riga from [ss.com](https://www.ss.com/en/real-estate/flats/riga/).
+Scraped data is saved locally in json format.

 ---